-Exacerbations of COPD (ECOPD) are episodes of acute respiratory symptom worsening often associated with incresaed local and systemic inflammation (see Chapter 5).
-(98-101) ECOPD are key events in the natural history of the disease because they impact significantly on the health status of the patient (often for a prolonged period of time), enhance the rate of lung function decline, worsen the prognosis of the patient and are associated with most of the healthcare costs of COPD.
-(102) ECOPD rates vary greatly between patients (103) and during follow-up.
-(104) The best predictor of having frequent exacerbations (defined as two or more exacerbations per year) is the previous history of exacerbations.
-(103) Worsening of airflow obstruction is associated with an increasing prevalence of exacerbations, hospitalization (66,105) and risk of death.
-(93,106) The association between blood eosinophil count and risk of exacerbations is discussed in Chapter 3.
+Exacerbations of COPD (ECOPD) are episodes of acute respiratory symptom worsening often associated with increased local and systemic inflammation (see Chapter 4).
+(434-437) ECOPD are key events in the natural history of the disease because they impact significantly on the health status of the patient (often for a prolonged period of time), enhance the rate of lung function decline, worsen the prognosis of the patient and are associated with most of the healthcare costs of COPD.
+(438) ECOPD rates vary greatly between patients (439) and during follow-up.
+(440) The best predictor of having frequent exacerbations (defined as two or more exacerbations per year) is the previous history of exacerbations.
+(439) Worsening of airflow obstruction is associated with an increasing prevalence of exacerbations, hospitalization (377,441) and risk of death.
+(168,442)